bryokim/AirBnB_clone/README.md

 The `quit` command can be used to exit the interpreter.
 You can also enter `EOF` or press `Ctrl-D` to exit.

-Nothing happens when an empty line + ENTER when entered as a command.
+Nothing happens when an `empty line + ENTER` is entered as command.

 The above snippet is just a few of the operations that can be done by the command interpreter.
 You can find the above and more operations explained